clearpath-docs/boxer-sphinx-tutorials/doc/BoxerNetwork.rst

 would like to connect to, and then press the right arrow to configure it.
 You can enter your network's password near the bottom of the page, and note that you must select the correct encryption scheme; most modern networks use ``WPA1/2 Passphrase``, so if that's you, make sure that option is selected.
-You also likely want to select the option to automatically reconnect to this network, so that Moose will be there for you on your wireless automatically in the future.
+You also likely want to select the option to automatically reconnect to this network, so that Boxer will be there for you on your wireless automatically in the future.

 When you're finished, press F10 to save, and then C to connect.

 Wicd will tell you in the footer what IP address it was given by your lab's access point, so you can now log out, remove the network cable, and reconnect over wireless.
-When you've confirmed that all this is working as expected, close up Moose's chassis.
+When you've confirmed that all this is working as expected, close up Boxer's chassis.

 .. _wicd: https://launchpad.net/wicd